caktus/django-file-picker/docs/picker_config.rst

 Builds the upload file form and is used to upload files in two steps, file first then the other form parameters.

-If called without a POST it returns a json dictionary with the key form with an html block for the form.
+If called without a POST it returns a JSON dictionary with the key form with an html block for the form.

 If called with a file and then with the post, its a two step process.
 If the form